Skip to content

 Prefix the value with regex| to signal the value is a regular expression.

-Any incoming request with header x-hdx-table matching the regular expression company[.]cdn.* will be sent through the routing_demo intake pool.
+Any incoming request with header X-Hdx-Table matching the regular expression company[.]cdn.* will be sent through the routing_demo intake pool.

-Dynamic routing with query parameters⚓︎
+Dynamic routing using query parameters⚓︎

 The reverse proxy can inspect a standard or configurable set of query parameters and match values exactly or by regular expression to select a non-default intake pool.